PhysioLabXR/PhysioLabXRDocs/source/index.rst

 You can easily integrate PhysioLab\ :sup:`XR` into your data pipeline if you are already using `Lab Streaming Layer (LSL) <https://labstreaminglayer.readthedocs.io/info/intro.html>`_ or `ZMQ <https://zeromq.org/>`_ to stream your data.
-Alternatively, you can create your own data stream via the `Data Stream API <DataStreamAPI.html>`_.
+You can also create your own data stream via the `Data Stream API <DataStreamAPI.html>`_.

 |